ember-learn/guides-source/guides/release/components/template-tag-format.md

 });
 ```

-Notice how the same semantics now apply to tests as well: local values in scope can be referenced directly, and invokables from the own app or addons need to be imported.
+Notice how the same semantics now apply to tests as well: local values in scope can be referenced directly, and invokables from your own app or addons need to be imported.

 ## Installation